 Antique Grinder Buying Tips

 For a display model, you'll probably be choosing by appearance and ensuring the attaching mechanism and crank handle are in good shape.
-But if you want to restore one to operating efficiency, this is what you should look for:
+But if you want to restore one to operating efficiency, you should make sure of the following:

 - The crank handle should turn smoothly.
 There should be some 'play' in the grinding unit, but not excessive enough to create a wobble.

-- Preferably no rust evident.
+- Make sure there's no rust evident.
 If there is a small amount of rust, you may be able to remove it with a light cleaning or sanding.

 - That the multi-bladed cutter head is in good condition, and that the auger square-drive end where it attaches, is not worn.